capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/capsule-NFT/update-capsule-content.md

 ## Decrypting a Capsule NFT using Ternoa-JS

 -   Retrieve the capsule off-chain data CID hash using Ternoa Indexer.
 -   Prepare new asset
 -   Prepare new capsule metadata with the new encrypted media added to the content array
 -   Update off-chain data on-chain

 ## Next

-Next step will be getting the NFT data from the Ternoa Indexer using the NFT id just generated.
+The next step will be getting the NFT data from the Ternoa Indexer using the NFT id just generated.
 Keep it and continue on the ["How to retrieve a Capsule NFT"](/for-developers/guides/NFT/capsule-NFT/get-NFT) guide.

 ## Support